23 Jul Let Things Change

-“Opening out” can sound kind of airy-fairy or flakey, but I mean it in very down-to-earth ways; check out the previous JOTs about it.
+“Opening out” can sound kind of airy-fairy or flakey, but I mean it in very down-to-earth ways; check out these JOTs about it: accept it, accept them as they are, and let it go.
 Here, I’m focusing on relaxing and opening into the fact that things keep changing, and not fighting it.

 For example, thinking of things large and small: I’m aging, friends are getting cancer, our children are leaving home, and the San Francisco 49-ers don’t look as good as they did last year.
 I don’t like these changes!
 But if I add resistance to them, if I go to war with change itself, that just makes me feel worse, and sometimes fires me up to act badly.